bufbuild/protobuf-es/README.md

 You should now see a generated file at `src/gen/example_pb.ts` that contains a type `User`, and a schema `UserSchema`.
 From here, you can begin to work with your schema.

+## Documentation

+- [Manual](MANUAL.md) - Explains all aspects of using Protobuf with ECMAScript.
+- [Code example](packages/protobuf-example) - Example code that uses Protobuf to manage a persistent list of users.
+- [Plugin example](packages/protoplugin-example) - Shows how to write your own plugin with `@bufbuild/protoplugin`.

 ## Packages

 - [@bufbuild/protobuf](https://www.npmjs.com/package/@bufbuild/protobuf):